Kurt Detlev Möller: Life

 Kurt Detlev Möller was born and died in Hamburg.
 His father was a businessman.
 He spent his childhood living in Hamburg-Eimsbüttel, a little to the west of the city centre.
 He embarked on a degree course in History at the University of Hamburg.
-Four years later he emerged from the University of Munich with a doctorate.
+Four years later he emerged from the Ludwig-Maximilians-Universität München with a doctorate.
 His dissertation was supervised by Hermann Oncken, and was entitled "Contributions to the history of church and religious life in Hamburg during the early decades of the nineteenth century".
 (Note: "Beiträge zur Geschichte des kirchlichen und religiösen Lebens in Hamburg in den ersten Jahrzehnten des 19.
 Jahrhunderts") He returned from Bavaria and undertook an archivists' course in Hamburg before accepting a job as an academic assistant with the Hamburg City Archives Service.
 He was promoted to the position of Archives Officer ("beamteter Archivrat") in 1934.

-In the first part of 1937 he took over the presidency of the Verein für Hamburgische Geschichte in succession to Hans Nirrnheim.
+In the first part of 1937, he took over the presidency of the Verein für Hamburgische Geschichte in succession to Hans Nirrnheim.
 It was only in 1948 that confirmation emerged that in 1937 Möller became a member of the ruling National Socialist Party.
 Under Nirrnheim the "Association for Hamburg History", which had been founded in 1839, had kept itself at a discreet distance from the new regime, but under Möller links to the National Socialists became closer.
 One of his first acts on taking charge was to organise an exhibition on Family History, which might be thought relatively innocuous, except that a "patron" of the exhibition was the SA Hansa Group ("SA-Gruppe Hansa").
-Later in 1937 the merging of various Hamburg borough councils was taken by Möller as an opportunity to present a series of lectures on local history, during the course of which he tried to demonstrate to the politicians that the "Association for Hamburg History" was worthy of official backing.
+Later in 1937, the merging of various Hamburg borough councils was taken by Möller as an opportunity to present a series of lectures on local history, during the course of which he tried to demonstrate to the politicians that the "Association for Hamburg History" was worthy of official backing.
 Meanwhile within the association, from 1938 it became known that new Jewish members were no longer to be welcomed.
 Later that year the Jewish members already in the association were persuaded to resign through an oblique form of communication.
 Despite already being signed up as members, between ten and fifteen Jewish members were each sent a membership application form on which it was stated that Jews were not able to become members.
 In the broader context of the institutionalised antisemitism which by this time was part of daily life across Germany, the Jewish members were expected to draw their own conclusions from this and resign their memberships.